Pylons/pyramid/docs/narr/hooks.rst

 the only values present in the system dictionary passed to every renderer.

-A callback that :mod:`pyramid` will call every time a renderer is invoked can be added by passing a ``renderer_globals_factory`` argument to the constructor of the :term:`configurator`.
+A callback that :app:`Pyramid` will call every time a renderer is invoked can be added by passing a ``renderer_globals_factory`` argument to the constructor of the :term:`configurator`.
 This callback can either be a callable object or a :term:`dotted Python